CARERS across the city are taking the time to create rhymes, by writing poems offering an emotional and personal insight into life as a carer.

 NHS Sunderland Clinical Commissioning Group the (CCG), together with Sunderland City Council and Sunderland Carers Centre, hope the poems will shine a light on carers throughout the community.

 The poetry is being recorded and will be shared across social media channels throughout the week.
+There is also a poetry social media network where individuals can share their own work and make friends

 Amanda Brown, Sunderland Carers Centre Deputy Chief Executive, said: “The poems that the carers have written offer a very personal and emotional insight into their lives.
 Whether it’s the daily challenges they face or the lows they once reached – the poems ultimately show that there is help on hand for carers in the city.